Vitaliy Shigelsky

 Ivoclar Programat P310/G2

-For metal-ceramic work, it’s possible to add an artificial gum – “pink aesthetics”
+For metal-ceramic work, it’s possible to add an artificial gum – “pink aesthetics”.
+The pink aesthetics are formed by a technician from IPS InLine Gingiva ceramics simultaneously with the application of surface layers of ceramics.

 For the production of metal-ceramics, we accept an intraoral scan, dental impression, or plaster model.
 Production times depend on the type of model provided.